Trusted by:

 #3 Put content controls on the certificate

-Before you start, you need to activate the Developer tab in your MS Word (as it’s not displayed by default).
+Before you start auto generate certificate Microsoft Forms documents, you need to activate the Developer tab in your MS Word (as it’s not displayed by default).

 macOS users: On the Word menu, select Preferences > Ribbon and Toolbar > Customize the Ribbon > Main Tabs.
 Check Developer from the dropdown menu and select Save.